IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

     Perceived my way before my hair went gray!”<br>

 >“The world holds two classes of men; intelligent men without religion, and religious men without intelligence.”

+>“Do not suppose the statements of the prophets to be true; they are all fabrications.
+Men lived comfortably till they came and spoiled life.
+The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.”

 ― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(philosopher, poet, and writer)</span>